 You are located in downtown Norfolk.
 Is that a safe place for me?

 Downtown Norfolk is home to several arts partners, family businesses, large corporations, a college, the MacArthur Center mall and dozens of organizations that support a healthy and safe downtown experience.
-GSA students consider their campus to be a one-block radius between our building close to Urban Outfitters, the local coffee shop, Todd Rosenlieb Dance Center and Roper Theater.
-Instrumental Music students also have the opportunity to have their rehearsals at the nearby Robin Hixon Theater at the Virginia Arts Festival.
 We are very confident that our students gain a sense of independence in the downtown environment while under the watchful eyes of faculty, administration and a variety of Norfolk’s citizens who know GSA students and are willing to help at any time.
 Our students frequently cross paths with active city leaders while walking to class from the bus.
-“Hello, Mayor Fraim” is something many of our students have a chance to say.
 A revitalized and thriving Downtown Norfolk welcomes us with open arms.